-This program teaches a lot of life skills and helps you set and follow goals-for your education, work, relationships, etc. As you do well in these areas, you'll be getting ready for your own place.
+This program teaches life skills and helps you set and follow goals for your education, work, relationships, etc. As you do well in these areas, you'll prepare for your own place.
 It's not as easy as it sounds, but these programs have helped youth who are ready for bigger responsibilities.